-- 8.1 Mark W is a white inflatable buoy.
-Mark L are orange inflatable buoys. - 8.2 New marks as described in SI 9.1 will be either a RED, GREEN, or WHITE inflatable buoy. - 8.3 When looking up the course, the starting and finishing line is between a staff displaying an orange flag on the race committee signal vessel at the starboard end and the course side of a yellow starting mark at the port end.
+- 8.1 Mark W is a red MarkSetBot or inflatable buoys.
+Mark Gs/Gp are orange MarkSetBots or inflatable buoys. - 8.2 New marks as described in SI 9.1 will be either a yellow MarkSetBot or inflatable mark. - 8.3 When looking up the course, the starting and finishing line is between a staff displaying an orange flag on the race committee signal vessel at the starboard end and the course side of a yellow starting MarkSetBot or staff displaying an orange flag at the port end.